Ya-HanChen/ya-hanchen.github.io/index.md

 ## Publications
 - Chia-Wei Chang, Ya-Han Chen, and Yung-Ming Hsu(2025). **Satisfaction of Legislative Party Performances and Modeling of Retrospective Voting for Party-list Votes.** *Soochow Journal of Political Science, 43*(1), 1-63.

-## Working Papers
-- **Temporal Spillovers in Mixed-Member Systems: Legislative Incumbency and Party-List Votes in Taiwan (2012–2024).** [R&R, Japanese Journal of Political Science, SSCI]
-(with Po-Chun Wu and Yung-Ming Hsu)
-- **When Partisanship Widens and Institutions Narrow: Fenno’s Paradox, Reverse Fenno, and Their Reversal in Taiwan’s Mixed-Member System.** [R&R, Taiwan Journal of Democracy]
-(corresponding author; with Yung-Ming Hsu)
-- **Voting Against the Giants: Legislative Performance and Minor Party Survival under Mixed-Member System.** [R&R, Issue & Studies, ESCI]
-(corresponding author; with Yung-Ming Hsu)
-- **Reverse Coattail vs. Strategic Reversal: The Effect of District Legislators on Presidential Voting in Taiwan.** [R&R, Journal of Asian and African Studies, SSCI]
-(with Chia-Wei Chang, Po-Chun Wu, and Yung-Ming Hsu)
-- **One More Time One More Chance: Electoral Deposit Refunds and Politicians’ Decisions to Re-Contest Election.** [R&R, Journal of Asian and African Studies, SSCI]
-(with Zheng-Han Wang)
-- **Modeling Sequential Electoral Spillovers: Mediated Coattail Effects and Parallel Randomization in Taiwan.** [Under Review]
-(corresponding author; with Po-Chun Wu and Yung-Ming Hsu)

 ## Contact
 - Email: chen40620@gmail.com